virtualagc/virtualagc/yaShuttle/ported/README.md

 `ATTACH` computes the post-spacing to be stored in `LAST_SPACE` and passed along to the *next* call to `ATTACH` by using 2 (never wants a space) if the "no space" flag is set in the token's entry in `TOKEN_FLAGS`, but otherwise just uses the post-spacing field from the entry in `SPACE_FLAGS`.

-Pre-spacing is trickier.  `ATTACH` performs the pre-spacing computation (which it stores in a local variable called `SPACE_NEEDED`, which equals the number of spaces to add) like so:
+Pre-spacing is trickier.  `ATTACH` performs the pre-spacing computation (which it stores in a local variable called `SPACE_NEEDED`, which gives the actual number of spaces to add, like so:

-  * Defaults to 0 (in terms of the 4 values mentioned above) for the first token in the line, and to 1 for the succeding tokens.
+  * Defaults to 0 for the first token in the line, and to 1 for the succeding tokens.
   * However, it may be changed to 0 under several conditions:
        * If the preceding token was the name of a macro having no parameter list.
-       * If the theoretical pre-spacing (from `SPACE_FLAGS`), *added* to `LAST_SPACE`, has a value of 2, 3, or 4.
+       * If the theoretical pre-spacing code (from `SPACE_FLAGS`), *added* to `LAST_SPACE` (the post-spacing code of the preceding token), has a value of 2, 3, or 4.

-It's the final calculation that's tricky to understand, so let's go through it in detail in terms of the values for both the preceding and current tokens.
-I've marked the ones than change `SPACE_NEEDED` to 0 with an X:
+It's the final calculation that's tricky to understand, so let's go through it in detail in terms of the values for both the preceding and current tokens, on the assumption about the meaning of pre- or post-spacing codes of 5 that I advanced above.
+I've bolded the ones that change `SPACE_NEEDED` to 0:

   * preceding conditionally wants, current conditionally wants:  0 + 0 = 0
   * preceding conditionally wants, current conditionally doesn't want:  0 + 1 = 1
-  * (X) preceding conditionally wants, current never wants:  0 + 2 = 2
+  * **preceding conditionally wants, current never wants:  0 + 2 = 2**
-  * **(X) preceding conditionally wants, current always gets:  0 + 3 = 3**
+  * preceding conditionally wants, current always gets:  0 + 5 = 5
   * preceding conditionally doesn't want, current conditionally wants:  1 + 0 = 1
-  * (X) preceding conditionally doesn't want, current conditionally doesn't want:
+  * **preceding conditionally doesn't want, current conditionally doesn't want:  1 + 1 = 2**
-  * (X) preceding conditionally doesn't want, current never wants:  1 + 2 = 3
+  * **preceding conditionally doesn't want, current never wants:  1 + 2 = 3**
-  * (X) preceding conditionally doesn't want, current always gets:  1 + 3 = 4
+  * preceding conditionally doesn't want, current always gets:  1 + 5 = 6
-  * (X) preceding never wants, current conditionally wants:  2 + 0 = 2
+  * **preceding never wants, current conditionally wants:  2 + 0 = 2**
-  * (X) preceding never wants, current conditionally doesn't want:  2 + 1 = 3
+  * **preceding never wants, current conditionally doesn't want:  2 + 1 = 3**
-  * (X) preceding never wants, current never wants:  2 + 2 = 4
+  * **preceding never wants, current never wants:  2 + 2 = 4**
-  * preceding never wants, current always gets:  2 + 3 = 5
+  * preceding never wants, current always gets:  2 + 5 = 7
-  * **(X) preceding always gets, current conditionally wants:  3 + 0 = 3**
+  * preceding always gets, current conditionally wants:  5 + 0 = 5
-  * (X) preceding always gets, current conditionally doesn't want:  3 + 1 = 4
+  * preceding always gets, current conditionally doesn't want:  5 + 1 = 6
-  * preceding always gets, current never wants:  3 + 2 = 5
+  * preceding always gets, current never wants:  5 + 2 = 7
-  * preceding always gets, current always gets:  3 + 3 = 6
+  * preceding always gets, current always gets:  5 + 5 = 10

-Several of these make no sense, and I've **bolded* a couple that are particularly nonsensical.
-I don't presently have any explanation for this, unless the documentation is wrong about the interpretation of the field values in `SPACE_FLAGS`.
-And actually, the documentation *must* be wrong, since if you look in `SPACE_FLAGS`, you find rare but occasional entries like 0x50 or 0x55, for which the documentation has no information.
+Some of these are debatable, I suppose, but they generally make sense according to my expectations as to where spaces would be inserted.

 ## Literal Data